- Amazon Prime may fail to work when the VPN is enabled. This means that it has been detected.

 - Under routing and remote access properties menu, set the Startup type to Manual and click OK to save changes

-Let us know if any of these solutions helped fix Amazon Prime VPN not working issue, by leaving a comment in the section below.
+Let us know if any of these solutions helped you solve the Amazon Prime VPN not working issue, by leaving a comment in the section below.